Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'list workflow transitions' and the specific return fields.
-It distinguishes from siblings by noting it's faster than jira_read and equivalent to jira_transition with list=true.
+The description clearly states the tool lists workflow transitions from a JIRA issue's current status.
+It differentiates from siblings by noting it's faster/lighter than jira_read and equivalent to jira_transition with list=true.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.